 - Saves You Money

 The first and most obvious reason why you would want to invest in dog clippers is that they are economical.
 Essentially, you can treat them as an investment.
 If you have ever taken your dog to a professional groomer before, you will already be aware that this can be a costly session.
-Of course, it may take a big of practice before you can do the job well, but this still may be a skill which is worth learning for yourself.
-Even if you do decide that you want to keep taking your dog to the professionals, owning a set of clippers allows you to give them a quick trim as and when you like, which cuts down on the number of grooming sessions you need to book.
+Of course, it may take a bit of practice before you can do the job well, but this still may be a skill that is worth learning for yourself, especially if you have a long-haired dog.
+Even if you do decide that you want to keep taking your pup to the professionals, owning a set of clippers allows you to give them a quick trim as and when you like, which cuts down on the number of grooming sessions you need to book.